websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/installing-a-search-engine.md

 ## Clustering the Search Engine

 A production environment's search engine should be clustered for load management and optimal performance.
-Both Elasticsearch and Solr can be configured successfully on multiple nodes in the remote environment.
+Both Elasticsearch and Solr can be configured on multiple nodes in the remote environment.

 * To configure a remote Elasticsearch server or cluster, see [Getting Started with Elasticsearch](./elasticsearch/getting-started-with-elasticsearch.md).

-* To configure a remote Solr server or cluster, see [Installing Solr](./solr/installing-solr/installing-solr.md).
+* To configure a remote Solr server or cluster, see [Installing Solr](./solr/installing-solr.md).

 ## Selecting a Search Engine Vendor and Version